-- (d) Illegal construction (See FAI Aerobatic Catalogue, Section I).
-Inspect the added rolls carefully.
-All illegally constructed figures shall be zeroed. - (1) Where a 1/2 roll symbol appears, only rolls resulting in a 180 degree change in roll attitude can be used, as the character of the basic figure cannot be changed.
-(See FAI Aerobatic Catalogue, Section I) - (2) Where the 360 degree roll symbol appears, only 360 degree or 720 degree rotations can be used.
-It is also the competitor's option to use no roll at all. - (3) Rolls of 1/4, 1/2, 3/4, 1, $1\frac{1}{4}$ , $1\frac{1}{2}$ , $1\frac{3}{4}$ or 2 may appear only on vertical lines where the optional 90 degree roll symbol appears. - (4) Linked rolls must be multiples of the same type of roll. - (5) Unlinked rolls in the same direction of rotation must be of different types. - (6) Opposite rolls Multiple rolls may be used more than once in a figure, but no more than one pair of them may be used on a straight or curved line.
-(See FAI Aerobatic Catalogue, Section I) - (7) Where a Family 9.1 9.10 roll is combined with a Family 9.11 or 9.12 spin element on the same line, the spin must occur first on the line. - (8) Positive/Negative entry snap rolls In Families 9.9 and 9.10 (snap rolls), the proper FAI Aerobatic Catalogue number for the snap roll is determined by the loading at the point where the snap roll is placed.
-(See FAI Aerobatic Catalogue, Section I) - (e) On Form A, verify that each FAI Aerobatic Catalogue number is entered correctly, the correct K-Factor has been entered for each component, the total K-Factor for the figure is correct, and the symbol is proper for the figure described by the FAI Aerobatic Catalogue number.
-Any figures with an incorrect catalog number or K factor shall be zeroed. - (f) With a calculator, verify the grand total K-Factor for the program is correct and does not exceed the maximum K-Factor allowable for the category (See 6.2).
-Should the maximum K-Factor be exceeded, figures will be zeroed starting with the last figure and progressing backwards until the total K-Factor (not including the Presentation K) is within allowable limits. - (g) On Form A, verify the Presentation K-Factor is correct for the category.
+- (3) Rotations of 1/4, 1/2, 3/4, 1, 1/4, 1/2, 1/4 or 2 may appear only on vertical lines where the optional 90 degree roll symbol appears. - (4) Linked rotations must be multiples of the same type of rotation. - (5) Unlinked rolls in the same direction of rotation must be of different types. - (6) Opposite rotations Multiple rolls may be used more than once in a figure, but no more than one pair of them may be used on a straight or curved line.
+(See Aresti Aerobatic Catalogue, Part 1) - (7) Partial hesitation rolls will use the notation, AxB, where A is the number of hesitations flown and B is the number of hesitations that would occur in 360° of roll (e.g., a "3 of 2" roll would be annotated as "3x2"). - (8) Where a Family 9.1 9.10 roll is combined with a Family 9.11 or 9.12 spin element on the same line, the spin must occur first on the line. - (9) Positive/Negative entry snap rolls In Families 9.9 and 9.10 (snap rolls), the proper Aresti Aerobatic Catalogue number for the snap roll is determined by the loading at the point where the snap roll is placed.
+(See 6.10 and the Aresti Aerobatic Catalogue, Part 1)

+Penalty: All illegally constructed figures shall be zeroed.

+- (e) On Form A, verify that each Aresti Aerobatic Catalogue number is entered correctly, the correct K-Factor has been entered for each component, the total K-Factor for the figure is correct, and the symbol is proper for the figure described by the Aresti Aerobatic Catalogue number. - Penalty: Any figures with an incorrect catalog number or K factor shall be zeroed. - (f) With a calculator, verify the grand total K-Factor for the program is correct and does not exceed the maximum K-Factor allowable for the category (See 6.2). - Penalty: Should the maximum K-Factor be exceeded, figures will be zeroed starting with the last figure and progressing backwards until the total K-Factor (not including the Presentation K) is within allowable limits. - (g) On Form A, verify the Presentation K-Factor is correct for the category.
 (See 5.8) - (h) Place Forms B and C side by side and follow them as you would while grading at a contest.
 Are they clearly legible and easy to follow?
-Do the drawings on both forms agree in every important detail, e.g., dashed lines, roll symbols, figure numbers, and roll designations?
-All illegible figures and/or figures that can't be flown as drawn shall be zeroed.
-Note: This applies only to the form in use.
-(See 6.7.2) - (i) On Forms B and C, check that the optional break point has been clearly marked with a distinct double line.
-If the optional break symbol is missing, an interruption penalty shall be assessed. - (j) If all the above items are correct, sign and date each of the three Forms. - (k) Remind the competitor that no changes or alterations can be made to these forms without having them recertified.
+Do the drawings on both forms agree in every important detail and with the catalogue numbers on Form A, e.g., dashed lines, roll symbols, figure numbers, and roll designations? - Penalty: All illegible figures; figures flown which do not agree with the Catalogue number or K-Factor given on the Form A; or figures that cannot be flown as drawn shall be zeroed. - (i) If all the above items are correct, sign and date each of the three Forms A, B, and C. - Penalty: Should a competitor's Free Program become final (See 6.15) with unsigned forms, that competitor will be assessed penalty points according to the schedule given in 4.6.1(a)(2). - (j) Remind the competitor that no changes or alterations can be made to these forms without having them recertified by a current IAC judge.
+Any changes or alterations void the signatures and render the forms noncompliant.
+(See 6.15)